focardozom/BST692_LABS/Lab_2.md

 #### Step 8

-Create an output object of class `reactable`
+In your UI, create an output object of class `reactable`

 Hints: